Orbenson/Liver_Disease_Prediction-using-Machine-Learning/README.md

 # **Kaggle Dataset**

 The Liver Patient Dataset used in this project was obtained from Kaggle.
-You can find the original dataset and more information about it on the following link: https://www.kaggle.com/datasets/abhi8923shriv/liver-disease-patient-dataset
+You can find the original dataset (Liver Patient Dataset (LPD)_train.csv}.
+More information about it on the following link: https://www.kaggle.com/datasets/abhi8923shriv/liver-disease-patient-dataset

 # **Requirements**